EmmanuelM-A/ifogsim-wot-extension/README.md

     3. Navigate back to the `App` class and inside the main method, as part as step 2, use the `Simulation.registerCustomMetric(...)` method to register the custom performance metrics you just created.

 5. Run the program.
-If any errors occur visit the [Technical Support Document - Errors Section](src/com/extensions/simulation/technical-support.md).
+If any errors occur visit the [Technical Support Document - Common Errors & Solutions](src/com/extensions/simulation/technical-support.md).

 ### Output Data